perisdr/HOL-DeployingCloudServices/HOL.md

 	_Configuring which version of the guest operating system runs the application in the VM_

-	>**Note:** The Windows Azure Fabric runs a guest operating system into which your service application will be deployed.
+	>**Note:** Windows Azure runs a guest operating system into which your service application will be deployed.
 This guest operating system is regularly updated.
 While rare, there is some chance that updated guest operating system versions may introduce breaking changes in your application.
 By setting the **osVersion** attribute, you ensure that your application runs in a version of the Windows Azure guest operating system that is compatible with the version of the Windows Azure SDK with which you developed it.
 You may then take the time to test each new **osVersion** prior to running it in your production deployment.

 	>To configure the operating system version, you need to edit the service definition file directly because the current release of the Windows Azure Tools for Microsoft Visual Studio does not support setting this attribute through its user interface.